jordanrule/bootstrap-model-streaming/README.md

 ### Improve Model

-We utilize the <a href="https://github.com/Zhenye-Na/DA-RNN/tree/master">DA-RNN</a> architecture developed in "[A Dual-Stage Attention-Based Recurrent Neural Network for Time Series Prediction](https://arxiv.org/pdf/1704.02971.pdf)" to try to improve on our initial model.
+We utilize the <a href="https://github.com/Zhenye-Na/DA-RNN/tree/master">DA-RNN</a> architecture developed in "<a href="https://arxiv.org/pdf/1704.02971.pdf">A Dual-Stage Attention-Based Recurrent Neural Network for Time Series Prediction</a>" to try to improve on our initial model.

 ```
 wget -O darnn.py https://github.com/jordanrule/bootstrap-online-inference/raw/main/torch/darnn.py